 Start/End Each Day With a Learning Check-In

 Regular check-ins with your child(ren) will help them to process instructions, organize their work and proceed with the learning for the day.
-Engaging with your child(ren)’s learning can help support learning skills and work habits needed for successful online learning.
+Engaging with your child(ren)’s learning can help support learning skills and work habits needed for success.

 Support Access to Learning

 Given the need for some teachers to support students who are enrolled face to face and online simultaneously, their ability to find the balance to support all students will require patience and ongoing communication.
-Connect with your child’s teacher(s) and school should you need support with online access.
-Help your child(ren) as needed with logging in, navigating to the teacher’s online platform (Google Classroom or D2L), or following lesson/activity instructions, and keeping track of the school’s schedule.
+Connect with your child’s teacher(s) and school if you need support with access to the learning.
+You can support your child(ren) as needed with logging in, navigating to the teacher’s online platform (Google Classroom or D2L), following lesson/activity instructions, and keeping track of the school’s schedule.

 Communicate with your Child’s Teacher(s)